NYPL/ami-preservation/ami_scripts/README.md

 * -f, --fiscal: Optional.
 Organize statistics and visualizations by fiscal year instead of the default calendar year.
 * -e, --engineer: Optional.
 Filter the output to include only specific engineers.
 This should be followed by one or more last names.
 * -H, --historical: Optional.
 Analyze data from all available years instead of just the current year.
+* -p, --previous-fiscal: Optional.
+Analyze data from the previous fiscal year.

 This script performs the following steps: